-We have incurred net losses to date and must raise additional capital by the end of 2013 in order to continue to operate.
+We have incurred net losses to date and must raise additional capital by the end of the first quarter of 2014 in order to continue to operate.

 We have incurred net losses in each year of operation since our inception in July 2000.
-Our accumulated deficit as of December 31, 2011 was \$69.1 million and our cumulative net loss applicable to common stockholders as of December 31, 2011 was \$69.4 million.
-Based on \$6.4 million of unrestricted cash as of December 31, 2011, and approximately \$10.5 million received on March 28, 2012, from the sale of 2,666,722 shares of common stock and related warrants to purchase 1,333,361 shares of common stock, we believe that we have sufficient cash to meet our financial and operating obligations through 2013.
+Our accumulated deficit as of December 31, 2012 was \$80.0 million and our cumulative net loss applicable to common stockholders as of December 31, 2012 was \$80.3 million.
+Based on \$9.4 million of unrestricted cash as of December 31, 2012, we believe that we have sufficient cash to meet our financial and operating obligations through the first quarter of 2014.
 We will require more cash to fund our operations and believe that we will be able to obtain additional financing.
 However, there can be no assurance that we will be successful in obtaining such new financing or, if available, that such financing will be obtainable on terms favorable to us.
-We must raise additional cash by the end of 2013, or we may not be able to continue operations and may be forced to seek bankruptcy protection.
+We must raise additional cash by the end of the first quarter of 2014, or we may not be able to continue operations and may be forced to seek bankruptcy protection.

 We may raise capital through public or private equity financings, partnerships, debt financings, bank borrowings, or other sources.
 Additional funding may not be available on favorable terms or at all.
 If adequate funds are not otherwise available, we may need to significantly curtail operations.
 To obtain additional funding, we may need to enter into arrangements that require us to relinquish rights to certain technologies, products and/or potential markets.
-To the extent that additional capital is raised through the sale of equity, or securities convertible into equity, our equity holders may experience dilution of their proportionate ownership of the company.
+To the extent that additional capital is raised through the sale of equity, or securities convertible into equity, our equity holders may experience dilution of their proportionate ownership of the Company.